-Once every minute the code presents complete UTC(NBS) time-of-year information in minutes, hours, and day of the year as well as the estimated difference between UTC and UT1.
+Once every minute the code presents complete UTC (NBS) time-of-year information in minutes, hours, and day of the year as well as the estimated difference between UTC and UT1.
+Coded time-of-day information refers to time at the beginning of the frame.
 Seconds information can be obtained by counting pulses.

 The first two groups in the frame specify the minute of the hour.
 The third and fourth groups comprise a set which specifies the hour of the day.
-The fifth, sixth, and seventh groups form a set which specifies the day of the year.
-A set made up of the ninth, tenth, and eleventh groups specifies the number of milliseconds that must be added to or subtracted from the time as broadcast in order to obtain UT1.
+The fifth, sixth. and seventh groups form a set which specifies the day of the year.
+A set made up of the ninth. tenth, and eleventh groups specifies the number of milliseconds that must be added to or subtracted from the time as broadcast in order to obtain UT1.
 The twelfth group is not used.

 The positive or negative relationship of the UT1 scale with respect to UTC is indicated by the eighth group.
-If UT1 is late with respect to UTC, a binary one (labeled SUB in figure 6) will be broadcast in the eighth group as the 37th second pulse of the minute.
+If UT1 is late with respect to UTC, a binary one (labeled SUB in fig. 7) will be broadcast in the eighth group as the 37th second pulse of the minute.
 If UT1 is early with respect to the code time, binary ones (labeled ADD) will be broadcast in the eighth group as the 36th and 38th second pulses of the minute.